dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/deployment-types/serverless/dagster-ips.md

 ---
-title: 'IP addresses'
-displayed_sidebar: 'dagsterPlus'
+title: Dagster+ Serverless IP addresses
+sidebar_label: IP addresses
 sidebar_position: 400
 ---

-# Dagster+ Serverless IP addresses

 Serverless code will make requests from one of the following IP addresses.
 You may need to whitelist / allowlist them for services your code interacts with.